mucommander/mucommander/readme.txt

 -------------------------

 New features:
-- Files can be marked/unmarked using Regexp
+- Files can be marked/unmarked using a Regexp.
+- New 'Owner' and 'Group' columns added to the folder pane (not visible by default).
+The owner and group information is available on FTP and SFTP folders and some TAR archives.

 Improvements:
 -